MikesGlitch/vue-tile-layout/docs-site/docs/guide/examples/sliding-puzzle.md

 - Tile dragging and repositioning with custom rules.
 A tile can only be moved to the empty position.
 No resizing allowed
 - A mix of static/nonstatic draggable/nondraggable items
 - Custom move logic for sliding/replacing tiles with empty one
-- max rows - ensuring the square - positioning items within the limits
+- Max rows - ensuring the square - positioning items within the limits

 <ClientOnly>
   <SlidingPuzzle />